Eric J. Belfi

 Eric's international experience also includes securing settlements on behalf of non-U.S. clients including the UK-based Mineworkers' Pension Scheme in In re Satyam Computer Securities Services Ltd. Securities Litigation, an action related to one of the largest securities fraud in India which resulted in $150.5 million in collective settlements.
 Representing two of Europe's leading pension funds, Deka Investment GmbH and Deka International S.A., Luxembourg, in In re General Motors Corp.
 Securities Litigation, Eric was integral in securing a $303 million settlement in a case regarding multiple accounting manipulations and overstatements by General Motors.

 Additionally, Eric oversees the Financial Products and Services Litigation Practice, focusing on individual actions against malfeasant investment bankers, including cases against custodial banks that allegedly committed deceptive practices relating to certain foreign currency transactions.
 Most recently, he served as lead counsel to Arkansas Teacher Retirement System in a class action against State Street Corporation and certain affiliated entities alleging misleading actions in connection with foreign currency exchange trades, which resulted in a $300 million recovery.
 He has also represented the Commonwealth of Virginia in its False Claims Act case against Bank of New York Mellon, Inc.

 Eric's M&A and derivative experience includes noteworthy cases such as In re Medco Health Solutions Inc. Shareholders Litigation, which he was integrally involved in the negotiation of the settlement that included a significant reduction in the termination fee.

 Eric's prior experience included serving as an Assistant Attorney General for the State of New York and as an Assistant District Attorney for the County of Westchester.
 As a prosecutor, Eric investigated and prosecuted white collar criminal cases, including many securities law violations.
 He presented hundreds of cases to the grand jury and obtained numerous felony convictions after jury trials.

 Eric is a member of the National Association of Public Pension Attorneys (NAPPA) Securities Litigation Working Group.
-He is frequent speaker on the topic of shareholder litigation and U.S.-style class actions in European countries and also has spoken on socially responsible investments for public pension funds.
+He has spoken on the topics of shareholder litigation and U.S.-style class actions in European countries and has also discussed socially responsible investments for public pension funds.

 St. John's University School of Law